shivatejapecheti/AMAX-Movie-Booking-System/README.md

 ## Backend:

-+Python
++ Python
-+Tornado Web Framework
++ Tornado Web Framework
-+Oracle Database
++ Oracle Database
-+Database Initialization:
++ Database Initialization:
-+The Oracle Database is used for storing user information, booking details, and other relevant data.
++ The Oracle Database is used for storing user information, booking details, and other relevant data.

 ## Features